godotengine/godot-docs/classes/class_audioeffectcompressor.rst

 | *Getter* | get_attack_us()      |
 +----------+----------------------+

-Compressor's reaction time when the signal exceeds the threshold.
+Compressor's reaction time when the signal exceeds the threshold, in microseconds.
 Value can range from 20 to 2000.
-Default value: ``20ms``.
+Default value: ``20us``.

 .. _class_AudioEffectCompressor_property_gain: